Elvis-aws/Dev-Assoc-AWS/10-CONTENT DELIVERY/Cloud Front/cloudFront.md

   - Application downloads (individual files) and
   - Situations where cookies are not supported
 # Signed cookies using key pairs
-- Signed Cookies are used when you have multiple files (You have a subscriber website).
-Signed Cookies do not need any change in application URLs
+- Signed Cookies are used when you have multiple files (You have a subscriber website)
+- Signed Cookies do not need any change in application URLs
 # Origin Access Identities(OAI)
   - Ensures that only CloudFront can access S3
   - Allow access to S3 only to a special CloudFront user
 - Origin Access Identities(OAI) allow Only CloudFront to access content in S3
-# Here are the steps in creating OAI:
-1) Create a Special CloudFront user - Origin Access Identities(OAI)
-2) Associate OAI with CloudFront distribution
-3) Create a S3 Bucket Policy allowing access to OAI
 # Here is the bucket policy configuration:
 {
     "Version": "2012-10-17",
     "Id": "PolicyForCloudFrontPrivateContent",